-While typically smaller events, flash floods are often unexpected and can be deadly.
+While typically smaller, flash floods are often unexpected and can be deadly events.
+Here are some examples:

-- Big Thompson Canyon, Colorado, 1976.
-Within a few hours of the initial rainfall, water accumulated in a dry wash in the middle of the night and killed 144 people. - Antelope Canyon, AZ, 1997.
-A beautiful tourist destination became deadly to 11 hikers that could not get out of the steep walled-canyon when waters came rushing through from an unseen cloudburst in the distanct. - Verde River, Payson, AZ, July 2017.
-A family of 10 were swept and drowned by a flash flood in a tributary of the East Verde River while on playing in a popular swimming area.
-Monsoonal rains 29 miles away had raced down an area that had been burned during a recent forest fire.
+Big Thompson Canyon, Colorado, 1976.
+Within a few hours of the initial rainfall, water accumulated in a dry wash in the middle of the night and killed 144 people.

+Antelope Canyon, AZ, 1997.
+A beautiful tourist destination became deadly to 11 hikers that could not get out of the steep walled-canyon when waters came rushing through from an unseen cloudburst in the distance.

+Verde River, Payson, AZ, July 2017.
+A family of 10 was swept and drowned by a flash flood in a tributary of the East Verde River while on playing in a popular swimming area.
+Monsoonal rains 29 miles away had raced down an area that had burned down during a recent forest fire.